-British actor Mark Dignam made a name for himself on the big screen.
-In his early acting career, Dignam appeared in such films as "Beau Brummell" (1954) with Stewart Granger, the Dirk Bogarde comedy adaptation "Doctor in the House" (1955) and "The Prisoner" (1955).
-He also appeared in the Kenneth More dramatic adaptation "Sink the Bismarck!"
-(1960), the adaptation "In Search of the Castaways" (1962) with Maurice Chevalier and the comedic adaptation "Tom Jones" (1963) with Albert Finney.
-His film career continued throughout the sixties and the seventies in productions like the Richard Burton comedy adaptation "The Taming of the Shrew" (1967), the adaptation "Isadora" (1968) with Vanessa Redgrave and "The Charge of the Light Brigade" (1968).
-He also appeared in the Nicol Williamson dramatic adaptation "Hamlet" (1969), the comedic adaptation "There's a Girl in My Soup" (1970) with Peter Sellers and "Dead Cert" (1974) with Scott Antony.
-Toward the end of his career, he tackled roles in the Julie Christie drama "Memoirs of a Survivor" (1981), the Herbert Norville dramatic comedy "The Chain" (1985) and the drama "On the Black Hill" (1991) with Mike Gwilym.
+The world of cinema took a real shine to British-born actor Mark Dignam, who appeared in a number of films throughout his Hollywood career.
+In 1938, he made his Broadway acting debut in "Oscar Wilde."
+Dignam's career in acting began with his roles in various films like the dramatic adaptation "Beau Brummell" (1954) with Stewart Granger, the comedic adaptation "Doctor in the House" (1955) with Dirk Bogarde and the dramatic adaptation "The Prisoner" (1955) with Alec Guinness.
+He also appeared in the adventure sequel "Pure Hell of St. Trinian's" (1960) with Cecil Parker, "Sink the Bismarck!"
+(1960) with Kenneth More and the adaptation "In Search of the Castaways" (1962) with Maurice Chevalier.
+His passion for acting continued to his roles in projects like the Albert Finney comedy adaptation "Tom Jones" (1963), the Richard Burton comedic adaptation "The Taming of the Shrew" (1967) and the Vanessa Redgrave adaptation "Isadora" (1968).
+He also appeared in "The Charge of the Light Brigade" (1968) with Trevor Howard, the Nicol Williamson dramatic adaptation "Hamlet" (1969) and "There's a Girl in My Soup" (1970) with Peter Sellers.
+In the latter part of his career, he continued to act in the Scott Antony thriller "Dead Cert" (1974), the drama "Memoirs of a Survivor" (1981) with Julie Christie and "The Chain" (1985).
+Dignam was most recently credited in the Mike Gwilym drama "On the Black Hill" (1991).
 He also had a part in the TV miniseries "The Story of David" (1975-76).
-Dignam also acted in "Pure Hell of St. Trinian's."
-Mark Dignam passed away in September 1989 at the age of 80.
+Dignam passed away in September 1989 at the age of 80.